perchbirdd/Unscrambler/README.md

 - There is now an `OpcodeUtility` class that provides methods for working with opcodes.
 At the moment, it contains two methods, both of which return the opcode of a packet. `GetOpcodeFromPacketAtPacketStart` expects the provided Span to start at the packet header. `GetOpcodeFromPacketAtIpcStart` expects the Span to start at the IPC header.

+## 7.4 Changes

+Patch 7.4 brought one major change to the obfuscation.
+Previously, the InitZone packet, sent on every zone change, would include the seed values required to generate keys.
+Another packet was able to initialize the obfuscation, but I had never seen it used.
+Now this packet is the only way to initialize the obfuscation, and InitZone no longer includes the seed values.
+Note that this packet is not necessarily sent on *every* zone change, so some zone changes may not incur a key change.

+### 7.4 API Updates

+- IKeyGenerator has a new implementation for 7.4 while IUnscrambler does not.
+- IKeyGenerator will now throw an exception when attempting to generate keys from InitZone packets in version 7.4 ( 2025.12.09.0000.0000) and later.
+This method will not be deprecated as it is still valid for 7.38 and earlier.
+- InitZone opcodes may not be included in further VersionConstants objects.

 # Using the library